 Here are those 11 beats in Part II of Stravinsky’s “Le sacre du printemps” (today is the anniversary of its 1913 premiere) in 103 different performances.
 Warning: This is bizarre.

+I happened upon this photo the other day — the composer Igor Stravinsky with a cat.
 My son and I were curious about the watch — Stravinsky was always a dapper dresser — and we came upon this (click on

 I was listening to this recording again the other night for the first time in a while and was struck by not only how good the performance was but also by how it must be quite close to how this

+My last piano lesson in the series.
+Recording coming soon.
 Lesson Eight: Motivation and nerves.
 OC Music and Dance blog, Aug.
 31, 2017.

 Stravinsky’s music is often thought of as a relentlessly bold, spiky and angular, but he also wrote in gentle pastels.
 Here’s one such piece, his Andante for piano four hands (which I’m learning at the moment).
+And now listen to